memeasism/MemeCat/README.md

 **Bot Usage**

 <html>
-<p>Currently there are only two options, ;roll which rolls a random idea and, ;help which obviously takes you here.</p>
+<p>Currently there are only two options, roll which rolls a random idea and, help which obviously takes you here.
+This bot now uses slash commands!</p>
 </html>

 **Installation**